 Consider for a minute when visitors are comparing your product or service with a competing; you will want to give them the key proofs that they will be comparing against quickly and easily (otherwise you may not make the shortlist).

 Then you can highlight what distinguishes you from the completion, along with other background facts.

-For example, if a traveler is considering whether to shortlist a hotel as a possible place to stay, this person may want to know what the hotel looks like, price, location, availability for the dates required, and a phone number ( since some people want to deal directly and not put a credit card number on the web).
+For example, if a traveller is considering whether to shortlist a hotel as a possible place to stay, this person may want to know what the hotel looks like, price, location, availability for the dates required, and a phone number ( since some people want to deal directly and not put a credit card number on the web).

-If all this information isn’t found, the prospective traveler is less likely to shortlist you.
+If all this information isn’t found, the prospective traveller is less likely to shortlist you.
 Once you have provided this information, you might like to add things that distinguish you from others, such as facilities at the hotel and what to do in the area.

 You should aim to drill down as far as possible with your answers; for example, what information are you going to include a product or service?
 A product will not only have a title, but it could also have a photo (or multiple photographs), description, dimensions, information about how and where it is made typical uses or it, and so on.

-A service might require the description of the work involved how long it takes to compete, what is required so the service can be performed, who will be performing the service can be performed,m who will be performing the service, testimonials from people who have paid for this service pictures of work done.
+A service might require the description of the work involved how long it takes to compete, what is required so the service can be performed, who will be performing the service can be performed, who will be performing the service, testimonials from people who have paid for this service pictures of work done.

 4. How Often Will People want to Visit?

 The Last important question about your target audience is how frequently they are possible to come back.